 2- Sustainability (ecological) = How do we use our natural resources without depleting their stocks or irrevocably damaging ecosystems and the climate for future generations?
-We'll also touch on these issues!
+We'll also addressthese issues!

 3-Sustainability (economic) = How can economic activity progress at a rate that meets (or surpasses) the needs of the planet and its population?

 4. Choices & Solutions (Mitigation & Adaptation) = Are (2) and (3) above at cross-purposes?
 What realistically effective actions can individuals and institutions take to address these issues?

 The most used "denier" arguments about the causes and effects of climate change :

-Is there REALLY

-a "Human

-Fingerprint" on

-the observed

-warming?

 Climate's changed before

 It's the sun

 It's not bad

 It's cooling

 There is no consensus

 Models are unreliable

 Temp record is unreliable

 Animals and plants can adapt

 It hasn't warmed since 1998

 And so forth....